-No word on why they changed it, but someone suggested “Christmas on Infinite Earths” would have been even funnier.
+No word on why they changed it, but someone on the Newsarama forums suggested “Christmas on Infinite Earths” would have been even funnier.

 Note to those who are likely to cite this as more evidence for the non-existent “War on Christmas:” Most of the stories in the book are Christmas stories.
 Many of them with the word in the title.
 And in a country where atheists are the most distrusted minority, the idea that Christians are being persecuted is laughable.
 (Why do I think this footnote is going to get more comments than the actual post?)

 While writing an article on Earth-Prime yesterday, I had an interesting thought linking Superboy Prime’s “continuity punches” from Infinite Crisis with the early appearances of Earth Prime.

 DC Comics established Earth-Prime as the reader’s world.
 It was basically the same as the real world, with no super-heroes, and allowed DC characters to interact with a world in which they were fictional characters.
 It also allowed the comics’ writers and editors to write themselves into stories.
 In 1985, as DC was dismantling the multiverse concept with Crisis on Infinite Earths, they established the existence of a Superboy on Earth-Prime, just before they destroyed the universe.
 This Superboy returned after a 20-year absence as one of the main villains in Infinite Crisis.